Heritage Walk of Old Delhi: An Insider’s DIY Tour

 Waiting for my chole bhatura – I always come here when I’m in Old Delhi

-As you exit Gurudwara Sis Ganj Sahib, go left and continue walking along Chandni Chowk.
-In less than 5 minutes you’ll see the Kanwarji Raj Kumar bhatura stand.
 Bhatura are puffy fried breads and are often served with chole, a rich chickpea curry.
-That is exactly what you should order here: chole bhatura.
-It is one of the very best in the city.
+That is exactly what you should order: chole bhatura.
+It’s the best in the city.

-Hours and Cost: 9:00 am – 9:00 pm, daily; about INR 100 for chole bhatura
+Hours and Cost: 9:00 am – 9:00 pm, daily.

 8. Kinari Bazaar, Naughara Gali and Jain Dharamshala

-Chandni Chowk is full of these historic, specialty bazaars and Kinari Bazaar is one of the most popular and famous.
+Chandni Chowk is full of these historic, specialty bazaars and Kinari Bazaar is one of the most famous.
 These lanes and bazaars were here in the 1600s, you are literally walking the streets of history.

-Kinari Bazaar is where you’ll find all kinds of trinkets and adornments used in Indian weddings.
-The lanes are windy, narrow and full of interesting shops.
-You can pick up all sorts of lace, trim, beads and embellishments at great prices, especially if you can bargain.
 You will walk past Parantha Wali Gali, the lane full of parantha shops.
 If you enjoy the stuffed Indian flatbreads, you’ll be bowled over by the variety here.
 The first parantha shops opened in this lane in 1872.

 To find Naughara Gali, take a left down another lane just a bit past the parantha area, and then a right.
 Naughara Gali and the Jain temple are marked on Google maps – I recommend you navigate using this.
-If you don’t have data, ask a local.

 Naughara Gali is a lane with 9 historic havelis from the 1700s.
 They are all on this small alley that ends with the Jain Svetambar temple.
 The havelis are subject to heritage restrictions and must maintain the exterior in the original style.
-The doorways and elevations are typical Mughal design, with latticed balconies and arched doorways carved with flowers and vines.
-These homes were, and many still are, owned by wealthy jewelry families.

 Continue to the end and take a look inside the Jain temple.
 Parts of the temple are believed to be 2500 years old.

-Hours and Cost: 24/7; free
+Hours and Cost: 24/7; free.

 9. Haveli Mirza Ghalib